EngineeringSoftware/roosterize/README.md

 the installation command suitable for your operating system, Python package manager, and whether you want to use it on a CPU or GPU.

-Next, clone the Roosterize repository and enter the directory:
+Next, either download a Roosterize [release][releases-link] or clone the Roosterize repository and enter the directory:
 ```
 git clone https://github.com/EngineeringSoftware/roosterize.git
 cd roosterize